Spaqin/spaq-in/src/posts/pov-fpv-path.md

 Not going to lie, there was a certain allure from the Eastern Europe that pulled me in at the beginning.
 One way to be a little more useful to not become cannon fodder.
 The reality is that the pilots still need to be pretty close to the frontline anyway so it's not the best idea to increase survival; it won't help avoid artillery shelling.

-In this article I will show you my process, starting from early 2024, up to now.
+In this article I will show you my process of getting into FPV drones - or commonly, quadcopters (or quads), starting from early 2024, up to now.
 It's not a guide - for these, [Oscar Liang's website](https://oscarliang.com/) or [Joshua Barwell's videos](https://www.youtube.com/channel/UCX3eufnI7A2I7IkKHZn8KSQ) will serve much better; but they often go deep into topics which you may have no idea about.
 I do believe though that many beginners will go through similar path as me, and may be interested how to navigate them; and what would I want to know in a nutshell, if I went through it again?

 # Bare minimums